 When you were diagnosed, you were probably told you had either Type 1 or Type 2 diabetes.
 Clear-cut and tidy.
-Since diabetes occurs in two types, you have to fit into one of them.
-Many people do fit clearly into one of these categories, but some do not.
-Those who clearly fit a type at diagnosis may find the clear lines begin to smudge over time.
+Since diabetes typically occurs in two types, you have to fit into one of them.
+Many people fit clearly into one of these categories, but others do not.
+And those who clearly fit one type when diagnosed may find these clear lines begin to smudge over time.
 Are there really only two types?
 Are you really the type you were told you were?
-Could you even have more than one type of diabetes, and is your original diagnosis still correct after all these years?
+Could you have more than one type of diabetes?
+Is your original diagnosis still correct after all these years?

 A Short History Of Types

 Described and treated since ancient times, diabetes has certain characteristics that have long been recognized.
 Before the discovery of insulin, people found to have sugar in their urine under the age of 20 usually died in their youth, while those diagnosed when over the age of 40 could live for many years with this condition.

 Beginning in the mid 1920s, those who got diabetes when young (juvenile onset) were put on insulin, and those who got it when older (adult onset) often were not.
 However, the mechanisms that led to this difference in treatment were unknown.
 The only marker that differentiated the two types at that time was the presence in the urine of moderate or large levels of ketones when blood sugars were high.
 When significant ketones were present because the person could no longer make Tenough insulin, injected insulin was needed to control the glucose and they were called insulin-dependent.

 |Differences In The Three Major Types Of Diabetes|

 |Avg. age at start||12||35||60|

 |Early treatment||insulin is vital, diet & exercise changes helpful||pills or insulin vital, diet & exercise changes helpful||pills helpful, diet & increased activity essential|